 - Actual or expected date (month/year) of graduation with associate degree

 - Your social security number (if applying for financial aid)

 - Parent/legal guardian contact info including first month/year of residency in MA, if applicable

 - Confirmation of Massachusetts residency status, if applicable

 MassTransfer Application Deadlines:

-Fall Semester - March 1 priority deadline, April 15 final deadline (credentials due by May 1)
+Fall Semester - March 1 (priority deadline), April 15 (final deadline and credentials deadline)

-Spring Semester - October 15 (credentials due by November 1)
+Spring Semester - October 15 (applications and credentials)

 Required Materials for an Application: